input-output-hk/partner-chains-smart-contracts/docs/Architecture.md

 some contracts of the chain:
 - initalising the distributed set for double spending prevention
 - candidate permission tokens are minted (if required)
-- mint NFTs the checkpoint and committee hash validators
+- mint NFTs for the checkpoint and committee hash validators

 The above mentioned NFTs are stored in the wallet of the stakeholder, who ran the initialisation script, so it will be his responsibility to _Activate_ the sidechain in the next step.